TRAVEL TECH HACKS YOU'LL USE EVERY TRIP

 Or if you really want to rock out the travel tech hacks, consider theSkyroam Wifi Hotspot.
 It works in over 130 countries, and you can pay by the GB, by the month, or even get their $99/month unlimited data plan.

-What are some of your favorite travel tech hacks?
+What are some of your favourite travel tech hacks?
 Do you have a gadget you carry, or a special secret tip you always do, like taking photos of your important documents?
 Share your ideas with us.

 You might also enjoy